Send to a friend

 Christopher Bendana, a reporter specialising on agriculture at Uganda’s New Vision newspaper, said he planned to do the course to learn about reporting new subjects.
 “I like improving on my skills [and] knowledge,” he said.

 Script is being developed in partnership with Radio Nigeria, The Conversation Africa and The Nation Media Group in Kenya.
 The programme will give successful students the prospect of having their work published in mainstream media.
-“This provides an opportunity for The Nation to enhance skills among the journalists so I think it will be very useful to us,” said David Aduda, an editor at The Nation Media Group.

 The course is available online, and will be included in the curriculums of communication and journalism courses at universities in the region in the coming months.